 This is a sloping southwest facing area (80m x 40m) site redeveloped from a bracken-covered slope in 2006/7 and separated from the main gardens by a bridleway.
 The area is cultivated organically and dedicated to providing produce for the house, including vegetables, cut flowers, fruit and honey, and to composting as much site waste as possible.

 The Garden has a utilitarian style, with generously proportioned gravel paths and beds allowing for easy maintenance.
 Produce is grown in nine untreated timber raised beds, each measuring around 3m x 4m, on top of locally sourced gravel, which in turn is laid over membrane which suppresses bracken regrowth.
-1.5m wide paths run in a grid formation throughout the site, which also houses sheds, two cold frames, and a duck area.
+1.5m wide paths run in a grid formation throughout the site, which also houses sheds, two cold frames, and a duck area (sadly now empty).
 Beds are generally block-planted, with heavy mulching retaining a very high level of soil health.

 A large fruit bed with a bird-proof fruit cage contains raspberries, blueberries, strawberries, red and white currants, red and green gooseberries, a loganberry and a tayberry.
 Other permanently planted beds on this site include rhubarb, comfrey and culinary herbs.
 Some space is devoted to nursery areas for young plants and propagation.
 Cloches and fleece are used to extend the growing season for salads and green vegetables.

-cucumbers over summer.
+exotic herbs and cucumbers over summer.

 The entire perimeter of this area was planted in 2006/7 with mixed hedging of mainly native species with a focus on fruit, nuts and hips, mingled with old and species roses.

 Karen Guthrie (Artist & film-maker) and Adam Sutherland (GA's director) have lived and gardened on site since 2001.